 If you’re looking for a creative challenge or in need of a technical push, I would recommend checking out the tag and joining.
 You can either participate in upcoming challenges or try your hand at one of the previous ones.

 Want to be a part of our community?
 Then please use our tag: #Toy_Photographers.
 Want to interact with like minded folks in a more intimate way?
 Then join our G+ Community?
 Do you sometimes lose track of the blog because life gets in the way?
 Then join our mailing list to receive our weekly round-up plus other news we want to share!

 Author: Shelly Corbett

 I'm a long time Seattle art photographer who's currently masquerading as a toy photography evangelist.
-For more information about me and my work check out my web site shellycorbett.com.
+Founder of the Toy Photographers blog and community, LEGO Ambassador for the Women's Brick Initiative and a Lensbaby Trailblazer.
+For more information about me or my photography check out shellycorbett.com